amussell/ToDoListManager/README.md

 #Final Project - Task Manager

 *Author Mayson Green, Alex Mussell
-*Class CS10 [DataBases] Spring 2018
+*Class CS410 [DataBases] Spring 2018

 ## Overview:
- This project is a task manager that can be used to keep track of all the things you need to get done in your busy life.
+ This project is a task manager that can be used to keep track of all the things you need to get done in your busy life so you don't miss a thing.

 ## Manifest

     included files:
-      Credentials.java         - A class to store credentials needed for SSH and the Database connection Database.java            - Handles all of the database transactions SampleDataGenerator.java - Parses a csv file and creates the needed sql commands for inserting data Task.java
+      Credentials.java          - A class to store credentials needed for SSH and the Database connection Database.java             - Handles all of the database transactions SampleDataGenerator.java  - Parses a .csv file and creates the needed SQL commands for inserting data Task.java                 - A class used to represent a Task TaskManager.java          - A class used to keep an interactive shell running and parse command line arguments ToDoListManager.java      - Parses command line arguments needed for SSH and Database connection and starts interactive shell example-data.sql          - SQL insert statments used to insert sample data into the Database schema.sql                - DDL used to create the Database and tables

 ## Building the project
  A Jar file has been provided and can be run using the following command